• Skip to primary navigation

 That being said, I have never tried this recipe with plant based protein powder.
 If you do, please leave a comment letting me know how it turned out!

-I used plain whey protein powder because its pretty much tasteless and mixes into snacks like this seamlessly.
-There are other organic options out there that you can look into though if you prefer.
+I use plain whey protein powder because its pretty much tasteless and mixes into snacks like this seamlessly.
+There are other options out there that you can look into though if you prefer.
 The chocolate chips are entirely optional.
-It feels blasphemous saying this, but since these energy balls are so sweet, they're perfectly delicious without chocolate. 😮
+It feels blasphemous saying this, but since these energy balls are so sweet, they’re perfectly delicious without chocolate. 😮

 There I said it.
 The words I never though would come out of my mouth.
 Chocolate optional.